Edelgard von Hresvelg: Appearances

 Shortly before the release of Three Houses, Edelgard was also added to Fire Emblem Heroes as a New Hero.
 In February 2020, she received a legendary form in her timeskip attire.
 In August 2020, she received a Choose Your Legends form, dressing her in her emperor attire from Three Houses.
 In May 2021, she received a fallen form, reminiscent to her form as Hegemon Edelgard from the Azure Moon route in Three Houses.

 Edelgard was later announced to return as one of the main playable characters of Fire Emblem Warriors: Three Hopes, a musou spin-off set in a parallel universe from Three Houses.
 In this game, she and the others are instead rescued by Shez, a mercenary rival to Byleth, which triggers a series of alternate events to happen from the main game.
 In this timeline, she instead cuts ties with "those who slither in the dark" rather than work with them and declares war two years later on the Church of Seiros.
 In Scarlet Blaze and Golden Wildfire, she forms an alliance with Claude to take down the Central Church and Kingdom (though in Golden Wildfire, Claude attempts to take out the Central Church first so they wouldn't need to wipe out the Kingdom).
 She and Shez ultimately defeat both Rhea and Thales and allow the two to seemingly kill each other.
 In the Azure Gleam route, Thales uses his dark magic to subdue Edelgard and put her under his control, reducing her power and influence similar to her father.
 Dimitri allies with Claude and Rhea and manages to kill Thales, but spares Edelgard after seeing how Thales' actions have affected her mental state as he and his allies crush the corrupted Empire.

+Edelgard reappeared alongside Dimitri and Claude as an emblem in Fire Emblem Engage, with the three house leaders being featured as the same unit with the same skills.
+The game randomly selects which one is active at the start of each turn.

 Outside of the Fire Emblem series, Edelgard appears in Super Smash Bros.
 Ultimate, where she is a background character in the Garreg Mach Monastery stage and a spirit, as well as the basis for one of Byleth's alternative costumes.
 She also appears in a theme for Tetris 99 based on Fire Emblem: Three Houses, as well as in WarioWare: Get It Together!, in a microgame based on Fire Emblem: Three Houses.

-Merchandise

 In 2020, Good Smile Company released an Edelgard Figma.